emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 ## Example Toggl Tracker Shortcuts

-Here are a few example shortcuts showing different ways to automatically track time spent on language learning
+Here are a few example shortcuts showing different ways to automatically track time spent on language learning.
+Let me know if you find any errors!

 * [Duolingo tracker with language dropdown](https://www.icloud.com/shortcuts/654e3b686bea4e33a68a36776f6301a8)
   * Automation: When Duolingo opened, run this shortcut